 7. Prioritize Survey Privacy and Anonymity

 If true, always assure respondents that their data will be kept confidential and anonymous to encourage honesty.
-Create an introduction page or survey welcome page on your online surveys that highlight this to help put participants at ease and ensure the best results for you.
+Create an introduction page or survey welcome page on your online surveys that highlights this to help put participants at ease and ensure the best results for you.

 8. Consult with DEI Experts